A simple breakdown or minor accident could be enough to turn your carefree road trip into a bit of drama.

 A space saver or emergency repair kit might be ok for vehicles spending most of their time in urban areas.

 But once you start taking long road trips or venturing off the beaten path in your camper, they’re not good enough.

 You can only drive on a space saver at about 50 mph.

-The emergency tyre inflater won’t fix a major split.
-If the wheel rim is damaged it’s useless and if it doesn’t work, you’ve still got a flat tyre.
+The emergency tire inflater won’t fix a major split.
+If the wheel rim is damaged it’s useless and if it doesn’t work, you’ve still got a flat tire.

-You should carry a full size spare tyre, ideally mounted on the back of the vehicle for easy access.
+You should carry a full size spare tire, ideally mounted on the back of the vehicle for easy access.

 Many spare wheels are stowed underneath but in the rain or stuck in mud or sand, they can be difficult & messy to get to.

 We fitted our spare to the back of the van and used the space underneath the van where the spare was designed to go for an extra tank for our campervan water system.

 Jacking pads are a great addition to your kit too, so the jack doesn’t sink into soft ground.

 One of the worst things about changing a wheel is getting your hands wet, dirty and cold.